the-architect-0/Zakesislandos/README.md

 ## How to add web applications
 - Navigate to script.js
 - Add your web application in the object named apps.
+- Do not commit to the main origin, create a different origin
 - Format for adding app:
 -   {
          id: add 1 from the previous app id,